+- The type of agency providing the services.

-.
-When the agency began providing child care services.
+- When the agency began providing child care services.

-The source of funding for these services.
-Generally, reimbursement rates are higher for: School district programs, which often employ credentialed teachers to provide relatively enriched educational programs.

-Programs established prior to 1976.00 end into end int
+- The source of funding for these services.

+Generally, reimbursement rates are higher for:

+- School district programs, which often employ credentialed teachers to provide relatively enriched educational programs. - Programs established prior to 1976. - Programs which received federal funds prior to 1981 and were designed to meet both federal standards and state child development requirements.